 3.2.
-Visual-context sensitive language models
+Visual-Context Sensitive Language Models

-Fig. 2 illustrates our approach to integrating visual context with speech processing in a model called Fuse.
+Figure 2 illustrates our approach to integrating visual context with speech processing in a model called Fuse.
 Input consists of a speech signal paired with an image.
-Fig. 1 is representative of images in the current task, captured by a color video camera.
+Figure 1 is representative of images in the current task, captured by a color video camera.
 The speech signal is recorded from a head-worn microphone.
 The spoken utterances used for evaluations consisted of naturally spoken, fluent speech.